dehahost/HXTerm/README.md

 localPlugins: ["hyper-xterm"],
 /* ... */
 ```
 Save it and exit the editor.
-Then close and open your Hyper and you are ready baby. :*
+Then close and open your Hyper and you are ready, baby. :*

 ## Author
 dehahost.
 Just me.